Wondering “what is a pallet jack”?

 -

-Electric pallets are more expensive and require more operator training to use than manual pallet jacks.
+Electric pallets are more expensive and require more operator training than manual pallet jacks.

 But they have the advantage of improved productivity and less worker strain.